 The method has a total of 300 algorithms (for F2L), or just nearly 800 overall algorithms.
 It takes a very long time to learn the entire method.

-The author of the Heise method is Australian Ryan Heise, who described it in 2003.
+The author of the Heise method is Australian Ryan Heise (he also invented HTA), who described it in 2003.
 It is an intuitive method requiring no algorithms and using extremely few moves, but it may be difficult to get good times with it.

 Usage of the working corner & working edge technique can be perceived as a beginner's version of the Heise method.

 The method is more efficient than most (if not all) of the other methods described here, and is therefore very suitable for fewest moves solving.
 Since there are no algorithms, cubers using this method generally become very good at intuitive block-building.
 They also develop a high-level theory / understanding of the cube.